cleverage/process-bundle/README.md

         values:
             <property>: <mixed> # The value you want to set
             # ...

-        # Optional options
-        error_strategy: skip # Other possible values are: 'stop' and 'continue'
-        log_errors: true # Logs any errors encountered
     outputs: [<task_code>] # Array of tasks accepting the same data as the input
 ```